-The story takes place in the year 2023 involving espionage between two factions: Carrington Institute (a research and development center) and dataDyne Corporation (a defense contractor).
-The protagonist is Joanna Dark, an agent of the Carrington Institute, whose high scores in training earns her the codename "Perfect Dark".
-The game begins as Joanna Dark is sent to investigate the dataDyne Corporation for an insider who calls himself Dr. Caroll.
-The plot twists through espionage, presidential politics, and eventually interstellar warfare.
+The story takes place in the year 2023 involving espionage between two factions: Carrington Institute (a private research & development center) and dataDyne Corporation (a military defense contractor).
+The protagonist is Joanna Dark: an agent of the Carrington Institute whose high scores in training earns her the codename "Perfect Dark".
+The game begins as Joanna Dark is sent to dataDyne to exfiltrate defecting scientist Dr. Caroll.
+Afterwards, the plot twists through espionage, presidential politics, and eventually interstellar warfare.

 Perfect Dark contains 17 main missions and 4 bonus unlockable missions, known as "special assignments".
 There are no checkpoints in the middle of a level or a way to save the game, and the player must restart the level after failing.
 Each has a set of objectives that varies with the difficulty setting, becoming more involved as the difficulty increases.
 There are three difficulty settings (Agent, Secret Agent, and Perfect Agent), but a fourth setting, Perfect Dark, lets the player decide the health, damage, and accuracy of the opponents.
 (The mode is only available after beating all the levels on Perfect Agent).
 The 4 "special assignments" in the game are canonical to the story and sometimes lets the players control alternative characters.
-(Two of the missions require you to be a Maian while one of the missions require you to be a Skedar in Mr. Blonde form)
+(Two of the missions require the player to be a Maian while one of the missions requires them to be a Skedar in Mr. Blonde form.)

 When the game starts up, the player picks a profile and is given a menu with all the basic play options available.
-However, you can back out of this menu and walk around the Carrington Institute as Joanna.
+However, the player can back out of this menu and walk around the Carrington Institute as Joanna.
 The Institute is a multi-story complex with a handful of rooms to do different trainings in.
-The first time you back out to the Institute, Daniel Carrington greets Joanna and shows her around the various rooms.
+The first time the player backs out to the Institute, Daniel Carrington greets Joanna and shows her around the various rooms.

 - Firing Range - Here, weapons the player unlocks in the story mode and the combat simulator challenges can be used in individually tailored target tests.
 There is a bronze, silver, and gold test for each weapon and winning enough golds will unlock classic weapons from GoldenEye 007 for use in the single player missions.
 The computer in the range's antechamber has detailed information about each weapon.

 - Device Room - As in most spy games, Dark has a host of gadgets she uses during her adventure.
-The Device Room lets you try them out at your leisure.
+The Device Room lets Joanna try them out at her leisure.

-- Simulation Room - This room has several beginner maneuvering exercises you can complete, most improving your skills in evasion and disarming opponents.
+- Simulation Room - This room has several beginner maneuvering exercises Joanna can complete, most improving her skills in evasion and disarming opponents.

 - Data Room - The computer on the left side of this room has personnel information on important characters in the story.
 This information fills in through playing the story missions.
-Another computer lets you access the cheats.
+Another computer lets the player access the cheats.

-- Hangar - Other than a host of pointless areas (which will be important later in the game), you can control a hovercraft and a hovering crate.
-The crate can be taken to the Firing Range and propped up against the door, letting you take the weapons outside of the firing range.
+- Hangar - Other than a host of pointless areas (which will be important later in the game), the player can control a hovercraft and a hovering crate.
+The crate can be taken to the Firing Range and propped up against the door, letting them take the weapons outside of the firing range.
 This has been fixed in the Xbox Live Arcade port.

 The missions can be played in the classic co-operative mode.
 Here, two players can share a split screen while they do the missions together.
 Only the first player, who holds all mission-critical equipment, must survive.
-You can also play this in single-player with up to four AI allies, or simulants.
-These simulants only use one weapon and have the tactics (or lack of) of the enemy (though you can manually change their tactics from aggressive to stealthy).
-You start off playing the game with one AI, but as you beat the game in co-operative under different difficulties, you unlock the option to add more allies to the game.
+The player can also play this in single-player with up to four AI allies, or simulants.
+These simulants only use one weapon and have the tactics (or lack of) of the enemy (though they can have their tactics changed from aggressive to stealthy).
+The player starts off playing the game with one AI, but as they beat the game in co-operative under different difficulties, they can unlock the option to add more allies to the game.
 (2 for Agent, 3 for Secret Agent, 4 for Perfect Agent)

-Using cheats, you can change the character your simulant(s) or human partner will be portraying.
+Using cheats, the player can change the character their simulant(s) or human partner will be portraying.
 Some missions, like Mr. Blonde's Revenge, will force the simulants to use the Mr. Blonde model (but their weapons will be the same as other missions).